ScanMountGoat/Smush-Material-Research/Debugging.md

 Some hardware manufactures provide their own dedicated debugging tools like AMD, Nvidia, or Apple.
 These tools also work for debugging but tend to be more focused towards application developers wanting to optimize their apps.

-It's recommended to use Ryujinx with OpenGL instead of Vulkan.
+It's recommended to use Ryujinx with Vulkan.
-The Vulkan renderer has had minor issues like incorrect alpha testing for shadow mapping.
-These issues tend to get resolved as the emulator evolves.
-The main reason to use OpenGL is that the decompiled shaders can be easily edited in plaintext in RenderDoc.
-The shaders match the output of the decompiled shader dump produced by Ryujinx's shader tools.
 Ryujinx has the benefit of currently working with [Arcropolis](https://github.com/Raytwo/ARCropolis) for loading mods.
+The Vulkan renderer has good rendering accuracy and performance and doesn't require modifying the emulator. **Compile the Ryujinx.Gtk3 from source for use with RenderDoc to avoid issues attaching RenderDoc to the default Avalonia application.**

+The main reason to use OpenGL is that the shaders in RenderDoc match the output of the decompiled shader dump produced by Ryujinx.ShaderTools.
+Shader editing with Vulkan is still possible but has slightly different formatting in RenderDoc.

 Ryujinx's OpenGL implementation won't work with RenderDoc out of the box and requires a few tweaks.
 The steps are listed below.
 1. Install the version of .NET used by Ryujinx.
 Visual Studio is recommended for editing but any text editor will work.
-2. Clone the repository from https://github.com/Ryujinx/Ryujinx
+2. Clone the original repository from a trusted source.
 3. Remove the calls to alpha testing by deleting or commenting out the lines in `Ryujinx.Graphics.OpenGL.Pipeline.SetAlphaTest`.
 4. Remove the calls to `GL.Begin` and `GL.End` in `Ryujinx.Graphics.OpenGL.HwCapabilities`.
 5. Build Ryujinx.
-6. Point RenderDoc to this new executable in the Launch Application tab of RenderDoc.
+6. Point RenderDoc to the new Ryujinx.Gtk3 executable in the Launch Application tab of RenderDoc.

 The basic process for debugging is as follows.
 1. Launch the emulator from RenderDoc